Elite programs stuck on the NCAA Tournament bubble - WTMJ

 Stanford (13-8, 9-6).
 The Cardinal have wins over Alabama and UCLA on their resume, but also have losses to Arizona State and Utah.
 They still have chances to pick up marquee wins with No. 20 Southern California and Oregon remaining.

-AP Basketball Writer Aaron Beard in Raleigh, North Carolina, contributed to this story.
+AP Basketball Writer Aaron Beard in Raleigh, North Carolina, contributed to this report.

 More AP college basketball: https://apnews.com/hub/College-basketball and https://twitter.com/AP_Top25

-Note: This story has been corrected to show that Maryland had a victory over Illinois, not Rutgers.